subin-telus/nifi-registry-migrate-code-test/README.md

 ```
 The USERNAME and PASSWORD used for flow migration are added in secrets.
 The CA cert file is added to this repository in ca_cert dir.
-Make sure self hosted runner is attached to this repository before triggering the migrate scripts.
+Make sure self hosted runner is attached to this repository before triggering the workflow.
 ```